kyma-incubator/compass/docs/internal/investigations/secure-resolvers/secure-resolvers.md

 3. Integration System musn't read other Integration Systems.
 4. Runtime musn't read Applications which are not in the same scenario (`applicationsForRuntime`).

-### Restrict Access to Application/Runtime for IntegrationSystem Which isn't Managed
+### Restrict Access to Application/Runtime for IntegrationSystem Which Isn't Managed
 When Integration System request specific Application/Runtime, it should be able to read only object managed by itself.

 ## Solution